-- Why did European empires take the "maritime" route? - What was it about the European "mercantile class" that enabled it to drive the colonial expansion of one country after another? - What are the implications for the legacy of the period of "European Mercantile Empires?"
+- Why did European empires take the "maritime" route? - What was it about the European "mercantile class" that enabled it to drive the colonial expansion of one country after another? - What are the global implications for the long-term cultural legacies (habits of mind) from this period of "European Mercantile Empires?"